nojronatron/java-code-challenges/docs/readme-intToRomanNumeralChallenge.md

 Pseudocode commentary:

 - I should have called StringBuilder or used a Char primitive Array to store and concatenate to variable Result.
-Using String is time and space heavy especially within nested loops.
+- Using String is time and space heavy especially within nested loops.
 - Instead of writing 'Result <- RomanNumerals[IDX-1] + Result' etc, I should have written 'Result <- RomanNumerals at IDX-1 and concatenate Result' (sticking with Strings of course).
 - I am not totally certain that Casting Char Item to an Integer is going to throw.
-In Java code I would test for valid inputs so a throw is unlikely that far into the algorithm.
+- In Java code I would test for valid inputs so a throw is unlikely that far into an algorithm.
+- TempRN is never called, so capturing it ensures a bad result when the input value ends in 5, 6, 7, or 8.
+-

-#### Try 2 Implementation
+#### Try 3 Implementation

 See JAVA Class [Integer to Roman Numeral Class](..lib/src/main/java/myJava/code/challenges/IntegerToRomanNumeral.java)

-#### Try 2 BigO Analysis
+#### Try 3 BigO Analysis

 Time: O(n*m)